 Although the links between neighborhoods and development remained even after adjusting for socio-demographic factors, their effects were small.
 Socioeconomic factors had a larger effect on child development.

 What does this research mean?

-Area-level socio-demographic measures had a bigger impact than neighbourhood characteristics.
+A neighbourhood’s socio-demographic makeup has a bigger impact on child development than its physical characteristics.
 However, although the effect of the built environment on early child development may appear small, even small effects could have significant population impact because of the lasting effects of the built environment over time.
 For example, research shows more green space in childhood is associated with a lower risk of mental health disorders.